SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - Support initial load as well as delta load capabilities, which is based on trigger-based change-data-capture (CDC) using logging tables on the connected source systems

-- Support parallelization during initial load through partitioning
+- Support parallelization during initial load through partitioning to achieve a parallelized data load

-- Support resiliency functinoalities & automated recovery in case of error scenarios
+- Support resiliency functionalities & automated recovery in case of error scenarios and also during maintenance of SAP Data Intelligence Cloud

 <br>